-To do so, students must complete an Ethics Self-Assessment Form (ESAF) available on the 'Research Ethics - Policies and Guidance' section of the website, and submit it via the SAS Research Office (research.ethics@sas.ac.uk).
+To do so, students must complete an Ethics Self-Assessment Form (ESAF) and submit it via the SAS Research Office (research.ethics@sas.ac.uk).

 All students applying for ethics approval are required to confirm on the ESAF that they have completed the online ethics training module (available via Study Online) prior to submission of the form.